by Sasha Alyson

 “You missed (fill in the blank).”

 Correct.
 A three-minute history of modern schooling is going to miss more than a few details.
-It’s going to miss some entire chapters!
-This is just an overview, addressing the question: How did so many bad ideas about “education” come together in schools around the world?
+It’s going to miss entire chapters!
+This is an overview, addressing the question: How did so many bad ideas about “education” come together in schools around the world?
 From what I can learn, the answer is that these schools can trace their lineage back to the Prussian system.

 “Schools existed long before Prussia did.”